ronkow/python-for-data-practitioners/README.md

 </kbd>
 <br><br>

-The `conda list` command lists all the Python packages installed within the default `base` virtual environment.
+The `conda list` command lists all the Python packages installed within the `base` virtual environment.

 A Python package is a collection of Python code.
 Python packages extend Python's functionality.
 For example, the [scikit-learn](https://pypi.org/project/scikit-learn/) package is used for creating machine learning models.
 All packages can be found in [Python Package Index](https://pypi.org/project/jupyterlab/), the official repository for Python packages.